Zaffri/configurable-graphql-ctf/README.md

 - build malicious-queries - scenario 2
 - build sql-injection - scenario 1
 - build sql-injection - scenario 2
 - go over every challenge, tidy types and interfaces (resuse).
+Also add JSON files for data, reuse to keep data consistent across challenges.
+The challenge resolvers can pull in/map only the fields that they require!
 - challenge module unit test
 - add safety check to ensure all modules have a flag set!
 Add flag to Challenge class.
 - Add vulnerable config feature